Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-4-print_rev.c: the function print a string in reverse 5-rev_string.c: the function reverse a string 6-puts2.c: the function print every other character of a string, staring with the first character 7-puts_half.c: the function print the half of the string
+4-print_rev.c: the function print a string in reverse 5-rev_string.c: the function reverse a string 6-puts2.c: the function print every other character of a string, staring with the first character 7-puts_half.c: the function print the half of the string 8-print_array.c: the fuction print n elements of an array of integers